15 Tips For Growing Carrots in Hot and Arid Desert Climates

 Early carrots have a higher sugar content and are sweeter, have a more tender texture, and only keep a few months in the refrigerator at high quality.

-Early carrots are baby sized as early as 36 days, and full size at 54!
-Early carrots also tend to be smaller, longer, more “pencil-shaped” and more delicate to harvest.
-Rough harvesting or heavy clay soils can lead to breakage – a disappointing end to your crop.
+Early carrots reach baby size as early as 36 days and full size at 54!
+They also tend to be smaller, longer, more “pencil-shaped,” and more delicate to harvest.
+Rough harvesting or heavy clay soils can lead to breakage, a disappointing end to your crop.

 Main crop carrots are a middle-of-the-road between early and storage types.
-Read the variety description to understand what are the top features of any carrot variety you want to plant.
+Read the variety description to understand the top features of any carrot variety you want to plant.

 For example, qualities like strong tops make harvesting easier in clay soils because you have a stronger “handle” on the carrots.
 Shorter carrots are also easier to harvest than longer carrots without breakage.

-Storage carrots are rugged, and may hold up to desert soils better.
-Generally mature around the 70+ day mark, they are thicker, with less sugar content, which makes them more sturdy and easier to harvest in thick clay soils.
-Storage carrots are great keepers, and can provide months of homegrown goodness when stored properly (see Tip 15 for info on storage).
+Storage carrots are rugged and may hold up to desert soils better.
+Generally maturing around the 70+ day mark, they are thicker, with less sugar content, which makes them sturdier and easier to harvest in thick clay soils.
+Storage carrots are great keepers and can provide months of homegrown goodness when stored properly (see Tip 15 for info on storage).

 Choose Hybrid or Open-Pollinated Seeds

 Carrot seeds, like most any crop, are available as hybrid or open-pollinated (OP) varieties.
-There is a huge swath of carrot choices for both hybrid and OP types in an array of colors – purples, oranges, reds, white, or yellow.
+There is a huge range of carrot choices for both hybrid and OP types in an array of colors: purples, oranges, reds, white, or yellow.

-Hybrid carrots are bred to perform better in tough conditions, more consistently, due to having the best, most vigorous traits from their parents.
+Breeders develop hybrid carrots to perform better in tough conditions, more consistently, by combining the best, most vigorous traits from their parents.
 Hybrid is not GMO.
-Hybrid carrot seed can be more expensive than OP seed, and will not be true to type when saved.
-They will be noted as F1 next to the variety name on seed packets.
+Hybrid carrot seed can be more expensive than OP seed and will not grow true to type when saved.
+Seed packets note them as F1 next to the variety name.

 OP seeds tend to be less expensive than hybrid seeds.
-There tends to be less overall uniformness in growth of OP carrot varieties than hybrid, but for the home gardener this is not a big concern.
-One exciting part of growing OP seeds is that you can save your own seeds and select plants that perform well in your microclimate, slowly adapting the variety to your own garden.
+There tends to be less overall uniformity in growth of OP carrot varieties than hybrid, but for the home gardener this is not a big concern.
+One exciting part of growing OP carrots in desert climates is that you can save your own seeds and select plants that perform well in your microclimate, slowly adapting the variety to your own garden.

 Use a Precision Seeder or Sow Carefully by Hand

 Carrot seed is expensive.
-Part of this cost is due to the fact that carrots are biennials – meaning they only produce seed heads their second year.
+Part of this cost is due to the fact that carrots are biennials, meaning they only produce seed heads in their second year.
 So carrot seed growers already have two growing seasons of costs!
 Add on the years it takes to produce hybrid seed, and you have multiple years of investment for one crop of seed.

 Save on seed costs by sowing carefully.
 Use a precision seeder if you have access to one to sow only as much seed as needed.

-However, most home gardeners do not have a precision seeder, but can plant using the same technique as a walk-behind precision seeder does.
-To do this, create a 1”-2” wide furrow in your soil before seeding.
+However, most home gardeners do not have a precision seeder but can plant using the same technique as a walk-behind precision seeder.
+To do this, create a one to two-inch-wide furrow in your soil before seeding.

-Next, carefully and slowly put seed into the furrow ½” – 1” apart.
+Next, carefully and slowly place seed into the furrow an inch apart.
 Use two fingers held together between seeds as a quick measurement.
-Take time to do this, even though it may be tedious, it will save you from wasting expensive carrot seed and reduce the amount of thinning you will have to do later on.
+Take time to do this; even though it may be tedious, it will save you from wasting expensive carrot seed and reduce the amount of thinning you will have to do later on.
 Cover the seeds gently with a thin layer of soil and tamp down.

 Set Up Drip Tape or a Soaker Hose at Planting